- Wise Words -

 If you find yourself in a job that’s not fulfilling or interesting, find something new.
 If an exciting opportunity presents itself, don’t dismiss it just because it doesn’t fit your current path.
 If you don’t know exactly what you want to be when you grow up, that’s OK.
 Your career will evolve as will you.

-For more on this topic try "Careers Happen", "Don't Get Trapped By Comfort".
-Also try Kirsten's other column on being the "Genuine Article".
+For more on this topic try "Careers Happen", "Don't Get Trapped By Comfort", "Change Is A Certainty.
+Embrace It".